Irreducible A_1 Subgroups of Exceptional Algebraic Groups: Introduction

-The tables can be found at the start of Sections \ref{secG2}--\ref{secE8}, respectively.
-Each subgroup in the tables is described by its embedding in some reductive, maximal connected subgroup, given in Theorem \ref{maximalexcep}.
-When we say a reductive, maximal closed connected subgroup we mean a subgroup that is maximal among all closed connected subgroups and is reductive.
+The validity of Theorem \ref{mainthm} will be established by proving Theorems \ref{thmG2} to \ref{thmE8} found below, which classify the $G$-irreducible $A_1$ subgroups of $G$ when $G$ is of type $G_2$ through $E_8$.
+Each subgroup in Tables \ref{G2tab} to \ref{E8tab} is described by its embedding in some reductive, maximal connected subgroup, given in Theorem \ref{maximalexcep}.
+When we say a reductive, maximal connected subgroup we mean a subgroup that is maximal among all closed connected subgroups and is reductive.
 We note that the case $p=0$ can be recovered by simply removing any subgroup in the tables for which a non-zero field twist is necessary and assuming $p= \infty$ when reading inequalities; this yields only finitely many classes of irreducible $A_1$ subgroups when $p=0$.

 A natural question to ask is whether $G$-irreducible subgroups of a certain type exist, especially in small characteristics.
-As an immediate consequence of Theorems \ref{thmG2}--\ref{thmE8}, we reprove the following corollary, first proved by Liebeck and Testerman in \cite{LT} with a correction by Amende in \cite{bon}, showing that $G$-irreducible $A_1$ subgroups almost always exist.
+As an immediate consequence of Theorems \ref{thmG2} to \ref{thmE8}, we reprove the following corollary, first proved by Liebeck and Testerman in \cite{LT} with a correction by Amende in \cite{bon}, showing that $G$-irreducible $A_1$ subgroups almost always exist.

 \begin{cor*} Let $G$ be an exceptional algebraic group.
-Then $G$ contains an irreducible $A_1$ subgroup, unless $G = E_6$ and $p=2$. \end{cor*}
+Then $G$ contains an irreducible subgroup $A_1$, unless $G = E_6$ and $p=2$. \end{cor*}

-Given the existence of irreducible $A_1$ subgroups, we can use the proofs of Theorems \ref{thmG2}--\ref{thmE8} to study their overgroups.
+Given the existence of irreducible $A_1$ subgroups, we can use the proofs of Theorems \ref{thmG2} to \ref{thmE8} to study their overgroups.
 The next result shows the existence of a reductive, maximal connected subgroup that contains representatives of each conjugacy class of $G$-irreducible $A_1$ subgroups in small characteristics, with one exception.